raythomas/wordpress-contained/README.md

 1.) cd into the WordPress playbook (there should be a site.yml file present):
 2.)
 Execute the playbook with a user account that has SUDO access.
 >- type: cd wordpress-contained
->- type: ansible-playbook site.yml -u  -K -l RHEL7
+>- type: ansible-playbook site.yml -u sudoUser -K -l RHEL7

 ### Step 3 -- Verify that you can log into your WordPress and PHPMyAdmin sites.